-This JUSE/GET/DHIQC Benchmarking Study Mission is the latest in an ever evolving series of such study missions to world beating Japanese companies, which we have collectively collaborated through JUSE, the organisers of the world beating Deming Prize.
-On this particular study mission, we will visit:
+This JUSE/GET/DHIQC Business Strategic Study Mission is the latest in an ever evolving series of such study missions to world beating Japanese companies, which we have collectively collaborated through JUSE (Union of Japanese Scientists and Engineers), the organisers of the world beating Deming Prize.
+On this particular

-On all of our Japan Study Missions, dating back to 1980, participants have agreed that the visits to the award winning companies have been life changing.
-A CEO of UK leading company once said:
+On all of our Japan Study Missions, dating back to 1980, participants have agreed that the visits to the award-winning companies have been life changing.
+A CEO ofUK leading company once said:

-Not only will you be able to see so many things for yourself, you will be accompanied both in the lectures, visits, sightseeing and all the group related activities by David Hutchins and his co-Director Kola Olutimehin, to answer any queries, discuss any related topic with the intention that when the participants return home they will be able to implement what they have seen.
-We even offer to provide mentoring services in that respect based on our years of experience in implementation.
+Not only will you be able to see so many things for yourself, you will be accompanied both at the conference, company visits, sightseeing tours, and all the group related activities by David Hutchins and his co-Director Kola Olutimehin, to answer any queries, discuss any related topic with the intention that when the participants return

 To steer their organisation in a distinct direction that ensures all stakeholders are carried along